Free trial license

 - Click Sign up and complete the registration.
 After signing in, you can:

-- Access ATLAS.ti Web directly in your browser.
+- Access ATLAS.ti Web directly in your browser

 - Open ATLAS.ti and log in using the same email address and password you just created.

-You can now start using ATLAS.ti with your free trial.
+- You can now start using ATLAS.ti with your free trial.

-Trial Period
+Trial period

-When you start the application, it deducts 1 day from the 5 active days you are allowed evaluate the software.
+When you start the application, it deducts 1 day from your 5 active days.
 If you close and restart the application or let it run within the next 24 hours, no additional days are deducted from your active trial days.
-When the 24 hours have passed, if the app is still running, an additional active day is deducted.
-Same applies if you start or restart the application.
+When the , if the app is still running, an additional active day is deducted.
+The same applies if you start or restart the application.
+This allows you for example to use ATLAS.ti for two days, go on a one-week vacation and later continue using ATLAS.ti for another three days.

-This allows you for example to evaluate the app for two days, go on a one-week vacation and later evaluate the app for another three days.
 When all five active days are used, the trial license expires.
 Likewise, if the five active days are not used within the 20 calendar days, the license expires.

 Common issues or mistakes